twidi/django-adv-cache-tag/README.md

 #### Description

-The default django cache templatetag simply save the generated html in the cache.
+The default django cache templatetag simply saves the generated html in the cache.
 Depending of your template, if may be a lot of html and your cache memory will grow very quickly.
 Not to mention that we can have a lot of spaces because of indentation in templates (two ways i know to remove them without `django-adv-cache-tag`: the `{% spaceless %}` templatetag, provided by django, and [django-template-preprocessor](https://github.com/citylive/django-template-preprocessor/)).

 `django-adv-cache-tag` can do this for you.
 It is able to remove duplicate spaces (including newlines, tabs) by replacing them by a simple space (to keep the space behavior in html), and to compress the html to be cached, via the `zlib` (and `pickle`) module.

 Of course, this cost some time and CPU cycles, but you can save a lot of memory in your cache backend, and a lot of bandwidth, especially if your backend is on a distant place.
 I haven't done any test for this, but for some templates, the saved data can be reduced from 2 ko to less than one.

-To activate these feature, simply set to `True` the settings defined below.
+To activate these feature, simply set to `True` one or both of the settings defined below.

 WARNING : If the cache backend used use pickle and its default protocol, compression is useless because binary is not really well handled and the final size stored in the cache will be largely bigger than the compressed one.
 So check for this before activating this option.
-It's ok for the default django backends (at least in 1.4), but not for django-redis-cache, waiting for my pull-request, but you can use my version: https://github.com/twidi/django-redis-cache/tree/pickle_version
+It's ok for the default django backends (at least in 1.4), but not for django-redis-cache, waiting for my pull-request, but you can check my own version: https://github.com/twidi/django-redis-cache/tree/pickle_version

 #### Settings